dome9/Python_API_SDK/README.md

 # Local imports

-Currently we yet implemented python setup module for the SDK , so in order to use it the user must reform relative import of the module file.
+USave the Python SDK modules in the same folder as your Python modules.

-Current SDK only supports Dome9 API V2.
+Currently, the SDK supports only Dome9 API V2.

 # Instance Params

-There are 2 mandatory params
+There are two mandatory params

-apiKeyID - dome9 Api key ID
+apiKeyID - Dome9 API key ID

-apiSecret - dome9 secret
+apiSecret - Dome9 secret

-# Instance Sample
+# Instance Example

-To create instanse just provide the requested params use the instance var to expose all the api methods
+To create an instance of the client class:

-In the following example we are setting sa_east_1 to ReadOnly protection mode , to see more options check the methods signatures

 <table>
   <tr>